Martini-Force-Field-Initiative/MartiniGlass/README.md

 ### Output

-Running `martini_vis -p topol.top -f frame.gro` on the above system, together with a .gro file that you want an index file for will produce the following output:
+Running `MartiniGlass -p topol.top -f frame.gro` on the above system, together with a .gro file that you want an index file for will produce the following output:

 ```